theminor/node-red-contrib-tcc-honeywell/README.md

 # node-red-contrib-tcc-honeywell
-Honeywell Legacy Thermostats Node for Node-Red
+Interface for Honeywell Legacy Thermostats Node for Node-Red.
 Pulls data from the Honeywell TCC (Total Connect Comfort) API, which appears to be mostly undocumented now.

 *Still under development.*

-So far it is just reading the status from the API.
-Still working on the ability to send data.
-Interaction will probably be limited to turning the termostat on and off, setting a hold temperature, changing the running mode (heat, cool, etc.), etc.
+Presently testing the ability to send data.
+Changng settings is limited to data that can be sent to the api body.
+Since the api is undocumented, the only things I've found are turning the termostat on and off, setting a hold temperature, changing the running mode (heat, cool, etc.), and setting a hold time.

-Currently working on the input side - commands that the (undocumented) api seem to accept are:
+From other sources (referenced below), the commands that the (undocumented) api seems to accept are:

 * `SystemSwitch`	 0 = emergency heat; 1 = heat; 2 = cool
 * `HeatSetpoint`		temperature to set the heat to